 Having a personal room or area

 When you are off to work during the day that leaves your Maltipoo without a friend or playmate.
 This may cause them to fall asleep more when you are gone and then have less sleep during the night.
 To fix this, you can have a separate room for them to play in with extra toys and equipment.
-Also, having a buddy or another pet to play with during the day could help keep your Maltipoo entertained and have more sleep during the night.
+Also, having a buddy or another pet to play with during the day could help keep your Maltipoo entertained and get more sleep during the night.

 Having a Schedule